yusuke-dna/cadnano-tools/README.md

 5. Correct red strands in high restriction area (edge, modifying sites etc) by removing excess crossovers. `crossover_report.csv` supports this step.
 6. Correct magenta strands, primary by splitting the strand keeping both halves have seeding domain.
 If a magenta strand can not be split keeping at least one seeding domain strand included, leave it to next step. `domain_report.csv` supports this step.
 7. Correct rest red strands and magenta strand by EFFICIENTLY removing excess crossovers. `crossover_report.csv` supports this step.
-8. At the end, review again if all adjacent helices have proper crossover (`crossover_report.csv`), and all staples are
+8. At the end, review again if all adjacent helices have proper crossover (`crossover_report.csv`).

 ## Simple Multiplier